 If you’re not too full, grab a homemade, fresh fruit popsicle at the ice cream store across the street.

-I can only speak from a personal level but I feel safe in Mexico.
-In fact, I felt much safer in Valle de Guadalupe than I do in Los Angeles (where I live).
+I can only speak from personal experience but I feel completely safe in Mexico.
+In fact, I feel much safer in Valle de Guadalupe than I do in Los Angeles (where I live).